AMISO-MY/amiso-my.github.io/docs/_posts/2022-05-25-IPO-2022-Malaysia-Team.md

     <figcaption>Muhammad Emil Hafiz Hafiznizam, Kolej MARA Banting</figcaption>
 </figure>

+The 2022 IPO has 45 participating countries and takes place from May 26 to 29.
 We wish them all the best in making our country proud!